The Cape Town Installation

 Some of our Amsterdam partners share their stories with us

-Waste to value generation on-site has multiple advantages.
-The landfills in South Africa are filling up quickly, which have a negative impact on society and the environment.
+Waste-to-energy generation on-site has multiple advantages: The landfills in South Africa are filling up quickly, which have a negative impact on society and the environment.
 Due to harsh weather conditions in recent years, and a population growth of 79 percent in the last 23 years, the city of Cape Town is now home to over 4.3 million people.
 In addition, water demand exceeds the supply of fresh water.
 Agriculture alone uses about 29 percent of the water supplied by the Western Cape Supply System, but water usage is severely restricted during the drought.
-The Waste Transformer on-site reduces the need to transport organic waste over long distances to landfills, reducing the CO2 emissions of diesel transport to 0.
-The high-quality digestate, a liquid natural fertilizer can be used in the local gardens and for agricultural purposes, reducing the pressure on the fresh water supply of the region.
-It’s a win-win-win, for the city, N1 City Mall and the environment.
+The Waste Transformer on-site reduces the need to transport food waste over long distances to landfills, thereby reducing the CO2 emissions of diesel transport to 0.
+The high-quality digestate, a liquid natural fertilizer can be used in the local gardens and for agricultural purposes, reducing the pressure on the freshwater supply of the region, and reducing the need for polluting artificial fertilizer.
+It's a win-win-win, for the city, N1 City Mall and our environment.

 "With rising levels of pollution in both our country as well as our oceans, it’s no longer a case of best practice to re-purpose our food waste but rather a necessity."